-Identify and engage support(s) for the student to return to normal routine:

-Refer to learning and support team / school counsellor / wellbeing team, contact parents, conversation with teacher, refer to and/or revise individual student support / behaviour plans.
+Identify and engage support(s) for the student to return to normal routine: Refer to learning and support team/school counselling service, contact parents, conversation with teacher, refer to and/or revise individual student support plans.

-Is suspension required for additional planning time?
-If so, consult with principal.
+Is additional time required for additional planning time?
+If so, refer to the principal for possible suspension.
 Is a mandatory report required?
 If so, consult with principal and MRG.

-Appendix 2: Bullying Response Flowchart
+Bullying Response Flowchart

-The following flowchart explains the actions Eugowra Public School staff will take when they receive a report about student bullying, including bullying which may have occurred online or outside of the school setting.
+The following flowchart explains the actions Springwood Public School staff will take when they receive a report about student bullying, including bullying which may have occurred online or outside of the school setting.
 The timeframes will vary depending on the professional judgment of staff who receive the bullying complaint and their assessment of immediate risk to student/s.

-First hour: Listen
+First hour: Listen Identify bullying behaviour, including cyber-bullying

-- •Identify bullying behaviour, including cyber-bullying - •Provide a safe, quiet space to talk and reassure the student that you will listen to them - •Let them share their experience and feelings without interruption - •As a mandatory reporter, if you hold immediate concerns for the student's safety, let the student know how you will address these.
+- •Provide a safe, quiet space to talk and reassure the student that you will listen to them - •Let them share their experience and feelings without interruption - •As a mandatory reporter, if you hold immediate concerns for the student's safety, let the student know how you will address these.
 Immediate in this circumstance is where the staff member believes the student is likely to experience harm (from others or self) within the next 24 hours.